benjaminheng/knowledge-base/content/games/spelunky-2.md

 ### Tiamat

-Ideally put the mount somewhere safe.
-Strategies:

 - Sticky bombs: drop bombs on bubbles to cook them.
-Throw cooked boombs at boss after a second or two. `// TODO: how many bombs required?`
+Throw cooked bombs at boss after a second or two. `// TODO: how many bombs required?`
 - Shotgun: Just shoot
 - `// TODO: what to do if neither of the above are available?`